alpha-dragon-org/dragon-module1-tokeninfo/README.md

 ## Contribution Overview

 Each of Dragon's first four modules currently gather data by web-scraping TrenchyBot, Trench Radar, and Bubblemaps.
-The challenge, and this bounty, is to build a pipeline that connects the Token Info module with a Solana RPC (ie. [Helius](https://www.helius.dev)), replacing these scrapes as much as possible.
+The challenge (and this bounty) is to build a pipeline that connects the Token Info module with a Solana RPC (ie. [Helius](https://www.helius.dev)) to replace all scrapes.
 If any data can not be retrieved from the RPC, the developer can use whatever means necessary given the goals stated in [Bounty Details](#bounty-details) below.

 By replacing web-scrapes with RPCs, Dragon will produce real-time data for traders and become an unbeatable companion in the trenches.